seamus-mckinsey/blog/content/post/2024-09-23-comparative-advantage-humans-ai.md

 **Important caveat**: This logic assumes AI resources are scarce—that there's a meaningful opportunity cost to how AI spends its time.
 If AI becomes infinitely abundant and cheap, this logic breaks down.
 More on this later.

-## Practical Example: Data Analysis and Research

-Let me walk through a realistic scenario from my own work to make this concrete.

-When I'm doing data analysis for a research project, the workflow typically involves:

-- **Data collection and cleaning**: Gathering data from various sources, formatting it consistently, handling missing values, checking for errors
-- **Statistical analysis**: Running tests, creating visualizations, calculating summary statistics
-- **Domain knowledge and context**: Understanding what questions actually matter, recognizing when data patterns seem fishy, knowing relevant prior research
-- **Interpretation and judgment**: Connecting results to broader context, identifying implications, deciding what findings matter
-- **Communication to stakeholders**: Writing up results, creating presentations, answering questions

-AI (especially modern LLMs with code execution capabilities) excels at the first two.
-It can scrape websites, wrangle messy data formats, and produce clean visualizations far faster than I can.

-I have an edge on domain knowledge and context.
-I've spent years in my field, I know which questions are well-trodden versus novel, I can spot when a data quirk is a real signal versus an artifact of how data was collected.

-Interpretation and judgment is mixed—AI can generate initial interpretations, but I bring stakeholder awareness and can connect to organizational priorities that aren't in the training data.

-Communication is collaborative—AI can draft clear explanations, but I tailor the message and handle the interpersonal dynamics of presenting challenging findings.

-Given this landscape, the optimal division of labor has me spending less time on data wrangling (where AI's advantage is huge) and more time on interpretation and stakeholder communication (where my advantage, while smaller, still exists).
-Even if AI eventually becomes better than me at interpretation, I might still focus there because that's where the gap is smallest.

-This is comparative advantage at work.

-## Chess as Case Study: Advanced Chess

-The history of chess and computers offers a fascinating case study for human-AI collaboration and the evolution of comparative advantage.

-In 1998, after losing to Deep Blue, Garry Kasparov proposed a new format: **Advanced Chess**, where human players could consult computer engines during the game.
-The idea was to combine human strategic creativity with computer tactical calculation.

-The results were striking.
-Human+computer teams (called "centaurs") beat both pure humans and pure computers.
-The best centaur players weren't necessarily the strongest chess players—they were players who best understood how to collaborate with their silicon partners.

-What made centaur chess work was a clear division based on comparative advantage:

-- **Humans focused on**: Position evaluation, opening preparation, endgame strategy, identifying candidate moves worth analyzing
-- **Computers focused on**: Deep tactical calculation, finding forcing sequences, evaluating sharp positions, remembering vast databases of positions

-Humans didn't try to out-calculate the engines (where computers had massive advantage).
-Instead, they focused on judgment, pattern recognition, and strategic oversight (where their advantage, while smaller, still mattered).

-This is exactly the dynamic we discussed: humans specialized in areas where they were *least* worse, even though computers were objectively better at everything by certain metrics.

-### The Decline of Centaur Chess

-Here's where the story gets more sobering.
-By the 2010s, chess engines had improved to the point where even the best human+computer teams could no longer beat the top engines alone.
-The human contribution to the partnership diminished to essentially zero.

-What happened?
-The comparative advantage of humans in chess evaporated as:
-1. Engines became so strong that their "weak" areas (positional judgment, strategy) became strengths
-2. Engine speed and power meant the opportunity cost of having them do everything was negligible
-3. Human intuition stopped adding value over brute force calculation

-This raises an uncomfortable question: is the comparative advantage of humans in knowledge work similarly temporary?
-As AI improves across all dimensions, will our edge in judgment, context, and interpretation eventually disappear the way human chess intuition did?

 ## Implications and Open Questions

 The optimistic interpretation of comparative advantage goes like this: there's always *something* for humans to do, even if AI is better at everything.
 As AI gets better at task X, humans shift to task Y. The market ensures demand for human labor because we'll always have comparative advantage somewhere.